luj1985/luj1985.github.com/source/_posts/2012-03-12-construct-hadoop-environment-part-1.markdown

 /dev/sdc 500G
 ```
 Though my _/dev/sda_ is a **PATA** device, but it still be recoginized as **SATA**.
-I did some search, and found that kernel 2.6.19 has merged PATA drivers into **SATA**,
+I did some search and found that kernel 2.6.19 has merged PATA drivers into **SATA**,
 this make the device file name starts with _sd_
 ([Libata PATA (Parallel ATA) merge](http://kernelnewbies.org/Linux_2_6_19#head-cdcbaa9c1b476decdc064e0a75d23d1328b1ddce))

 I want to use LVM to manage my hard disks.
 Grub does not support boot from LVM, so need to create a separate _/boot_ partition.
-(Grub2 may support boot from LVM)
+(Grub2 may support boot from LVM directly)

-In order to start LVM require `vgscan`, `vgchange` and some other system tools, these tools are stores in the file system, but during the boot process the file system (LVM) haven't been activated yet.
+In order to start LVM `vgscan`, `vgchange` and some other system tools are required, and these tools are stores in the file system,
+but during the boot process the file system (LVM) haven't been activated yet.
 Read file system to active file sytem.
 This came to a Chicken or the egg question.
 ```
 vgscan
 vgchange -a y
 ```

-To prevent this situation, need to create an initial RAM disk including those system tools, mount this RAM disk as a fake root file system ,
+To prevent this situation Linux need to create an initial RAM disk including those system tools, mount this RAM disk as a fake root file system ,
 then run these tools to active LVM, finally switch the root file system to LVM.

 The detail boot process is descript below (Referred from [here](http://www.midhgard.it/docs/lvm/html/install.kernel.html#boot.process.overview)):